National Registration Center for Study Abroad

 The Programs

-Intensive Spanish Language Program The Intensive Spanish Language Program offers the opportunity to experience an intensive study of Spanish, and Latin American culture for individuals whatever their interest or professional and educational career may be.
-The program consists of 15 hours weekly of small group Spanish classes with an emphasis on oral skills plus 15 hours weekly of larger lecture style grammar classes, social science and humanities courses on Latin America and Hispano-America.
+The Intensive Spanish Language Program offers the opportunity to experience an intensive study of Spanish, and Latin American culture for individuals whatever their interest or professional and educational career may be.
+The program consists of 15 hours weekly of small group Spanish classes with an emphasis on oral skills, plus 15 hours weekly of larger lecture style grammar classes, social science and humanities courses on Latin America and Hispano-America.
 These Latin American Studies Courses are an integrated part of the language study curriculum.

 The program is designed to develop conversational fluency in the shortest time possible.
 Classrooms are maintained with no more than five students and a "Total Immersion" Spanish-only policy is maintained.
 The program is dedicated to meet the individual's needs, profession and Spanish proficiency level.

-Intensive Spanish Executive Programs In response to the increasing demands of business executives and cognizant of the special needs of corporate training programs, Universidad Internacional offers an extremely accelerated Intensive Spanish Executive Program.
+In response to the increasing demands of business executives and cognizant of the special needs of corporate training programs, Universidad Internacional offers an extremely accelerated Intensive Spanish Executive Program.
 The program has been designed and developed to fit the busy schedules of business executives and managers by providing them with the advantage of intensive Spanish with the guarantee of communicating in Spanish within a short period of time.
 The program is designed for all levels from beginners to advanced, and for individuals or groups.

-Intensive Spanish Executive Program A consists of 15 hours weekly of Spanish Tutorial one-on-one combined with 30 hours weekly of Group Spanish and Cultural Studies.
+Intensive Spanish Executive Program consists of 15 hours weekly of Spanish Tutorial one-on-one combined with 30 hours weekly of Group Spanish and Cultural Studies.

-Cultural Studies include cross cultural training in business, conversational workshops that focus on professional work situations, and other topics such as Mexican history, politics, economy, sociology, psychology, health, literature, and art.
+Cultural Studies include cross-cultural training in business, conversational workshops that focus on professional work situations, and other topics such as Mexican history, politics, economy, sociology, psychology, health, literature, and art.

 The one-on-one individual Spanish language classes are designed according to the participant's interests, level of Spanish and academic and/or professional needs.
 Classes usually begin every Monday throughout the year.
 It is recommended that students arrive on the Friday prior to beginning classes.
 On Saturday, the school gives an orientation class, a placement test and oral interview to determine the student´s Spanish level.
-A minimum of at least two weeks is recommended.
+A minimum of two weeks is recommended.
 The starting date for the Intensive Spanish Executive Program can be tailored according to each individual's work schedule.

 Executive Suite and Lounge

 Executives are usually extremely busy and often need to be in contact with their home offices.
 The school provides a special suite and lounge for the exclusive use of participants in the Executive Programs.
 The Executive Suite has a full time bilingual assistant who is available to help participants in the Program with any arrangements they need.
-Also available in the Suite are telephones, e-mail, fax machine, computer, ongoing news reports, printer, private work areas, and a lounge.
+Also available in the suite are telephones, e-mail, fax machine, computer, ongoing news reports, printer, private work areas, and a lounge.

-Intensive Spanish Language Program for Health Care Professionals Through the Intensive Spanish Health Care Program, health care professionals will develop skills and knowledge that will enhance their effectiveness with Spanish-speaking patients or clients.
+Through the Intensive Spanish Health Care Program, health care professionals will develop skills and knowledge that will enhance their effectiveness with Spanish-speaking patients or clients.
 Terminology and information specific to the health care field is part of the curriculum.

 The Intensive Spanish Language Program for Health Care Professionals is designed to meet individual's interest, profession and Spanish proficiency level.
 It emphasizes medical and psychological terminology, vocabulary and activities that fit the health care professional's needs to not only communicate with the Hispanic population, but also understand its cultural issues.